Paul Veyne: Biography

-His monograph on Evergetism from 1975 (Le pain et le cirque), however, demonstrated that Veyne's concept of narrative somewhat differed from its common use, and that his differences with the hegemonic Annales school was smaller than what had seemed to be the case in 1970.
+His monograph on evergetism from 1975 (Le pain et le cirque), however, demonstrated that Veyne's concept of narrative somewhat differed from its common use and that his differences with the hegemonic Annales school was smaller than what had seemed to be the case in 1970.
 The book is a comprehensive study of the practice of gift-giving, in the tradition of Marcel Mauss, more in line with the anthropologically influenced histoire des mentalités of the third Annalistes generation than with "old-fashioned" narrative history.

 In 1975 Veyne entered the Collège de France thanks to the support of Raymond Aron, who had been abandoned by his former heir apparent Pierre Bourdieu.
 However, Veyne, by failing to cite the name of Aron in his inaugural lecture, aroused his displeasure, and according to Veyne he was persecuted by Aron ever since this perceived sign of his ingratitude.
 Veyne remained there from 1975 to 1999 as holder of the chair of Roman history.

 In 1978 Veyne's epistemological essay was reissued in tandem with a new essay on Michel Foucault as a historian: "Foucault révolutionne l'histoire."
-In this essay Veyne moved away from the insistence on history as narrative, and focused instead on how the work of Foucault constituted a major shift in historical thinking.
+In this essay Veyne moved away from the insistence on history as narrative and focused instead on how the work of Foucault constituted a major shift in historical thinking.
 The essence of the Foucauldian 'revolution' was, according to Veyne, a shift of attention from 'objects' to 'practices', to highlight the way the epistemological objects were brought into being, rather than the objects themselves.
-With this essay Veyne established himself as an idiosyncratic and important interpreter of his colleague.
+With this essay, Veyne established himself as an idiosyncratic and important interpreter of his colleague.
 The relationship between the historian of antiquities and the philosopher also influenced Foucault's turn towards antiquity in the second volume of the History of Sexuality, as well as his reading of liberalism in his public lectures (1978–79).
-In 2008 Veyne published a full-length book on Foucault, reworking some of the themes from his 1978 essay, expanding it to an intellectual portrait.
+In 2008 Veyne published a full-length book on Foucault, reworking some of the themes from his 1978 essay, and expanding it to an intellectual portrait.

 Paul Veyne lived in Bédoin, in the Vaucluse.
-He died on 29 September 2022, at the age of 92.
+He died there on 29 September 2022, at the age of 92.